-This easy recipe for gastrique makes a classic French sweet-and-sour sauce.
-The primary flavor (and some of the sweetness) typically comes from fruit and the sour from vinegar.
-You will find that this sauce is an amazing addition to roasted or sautéed pork or poultry dishes.
+French gastrique is, essentially, a sweet-and-sour sauce.
+The primary flavor (and some of the sweetness) typically comes from fruit and the sour, from vinegar.
+You will find that this sauce is an amazing addition to roasted or sautéed pork and poultry dishes.

 Gastriques are easy to make and can be kept in the refrigerator for up to two weeks.
 They also freeze beautifully, so feel free to make a few different flavors as various fruits come into season.

 Which fruit should you use?
 Almost any fruit will make a great gastrique.
-Apple, blood orange, peach, mango, and most berries are popular flavors.
+Apple, blood orange, peach, mango, and berries are popularly used in France.
 If you like, combine two fruits like apple and cranberry or skip the fruit altogether and make a simple brandy gastrique.

-Its versatility is the real beauty of the gastrique.
-With this one simple recipe, you can create endless flavors.
-You can use it to discover new flavor combinations and experiment with particular fruit and meat pairings to see which you enjoy most.
+The beauty of a gastrique is its versatility.
+With this one simple recipe, you can create endless flavors and experiment with different fruit and meat pairings to see which you enjoy most.

 - 1 shallot (peeled and minced)